princejaiswal-coder/Mdisk_Search_Bot/README.md

 # Message Search Bot

-We have to use Bot for Inline Search & Userbot for Searching in Channels.
-So both Bot & Userbot will work together.
+We have to use Bot for Inline Search & nonaame for Searching in Channels.
+So both Bot & nonaame will work together.

 ## Installation